byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 ## Coding Examples

-The reading material as many coding examples.
+The reading material has many coding examples.
 Please take the time to understand them in each reading module.
 All coding examples can be found in coding files under the folder `prep` for each module.

 ## Assessment Methods (Assignments, Exams, Projects)